vlymar/vlymar.github.io/_drafts/some-irb-tricks.md

 Usually the bulk of the methods I'm trying to filter out belong to `Object`, so I'll just subtract `Object.methods` instead of typing out `SomeKlass.superclass.methods`.

-Note that the previous above only returns `Array`'s class methods.
+Note that the previous example only returns `Array`'s class methods.
 To get the instance methods:

 ```ruby
 > arr_methods = Array.new.methods - Object.new.methods